On Dirichlet Series Involving $\zeta(s)$ and Extensions of the Euler-Mascheroni Constant: Main Results

 where the function $p(n,m)$ is given by

-where $\delta_{m,r}$ denotes the Kronecker delta.
+with $\delta_{m,r}$ denoting the Kronecker delta.
 When $m=0$, the summation over $r$ is understood to be omitted.
-With these preliminaries in place, we are now ready to state one of our main theorems. \begin{thm}[A relation between the generalized Euler constant and the Bendersky constants] For $\mu \in \mathbb{N}$,
+With these preliminaries in place, we are now ready to state one of our main theorems. \begin{thm}[A relation between generalized Euler constants and the Bendersky constants] For $\mu\in\mathbb{N}$,